In Transit: The Route to Shangri-La Is Paved with Good Intentions

 I pointed in the direction they had to go.

 I was sorry to see them go.
 I liked them.
-One of them smelled good.
+One of them – of the three of them collectively – smelled good.
 They had such hopeful eyes.
 I watched them cross the street.
 They seemed happy to be trying to get their car from the pound.

 I felt a bit lonely.
-Sometimes I meet people, even briefly, and think “Now there’s someone I’d like to get drunk and stupid and have an adventure with.”
-I thought that then.
+I thought, “Now there’s someone I’d like to get drunk and stupid and have an adventure with.”
 And then I remembered that I was going to do just that going to just that, with L., through a long evening of food and drink at the Shangri-La.
-I was looking forward to telling her about my adventures as the good Samaritan, even though in one of those adventures I could still be considered a thief for having a stranger’s wallet in my pocket.
+I was looking forward to telling her about my adventures as the good Samaritan, even though in one of those adventures I could be considered a thief for having a stranger’s wallet in my pocket.

 I ran down to the metro station.
 It was 8:15 by the time the next metro came, the time I was supposed to meet with L. at the Shangri-La, still about 25 minutes away.
 I could have sent a text message to say I was running late but chances are she was going to be at least 15 minutes late herself.